willroberts/openrvs-registry/README.md

 format.
 If the server is already known, its information is updated.
 Otherwise, the server is instantly added to the list.

+Since OpenRVS v1.5, servers automatically send this REPORT beacon on startup to a server running this app.

 ## Listeners

 There is a TCP listener for HTTP requests on port 8080, with the following endpoints: